-- Champions.
+• Champions.
 Vision comes first, but to sell that vision, you need physician leaders able to articulate a clear and compelling vision of change.
 They need to be champions of the transformational changes needed.
 As few as one, and rarely more than five, are needed.
-If a hospital is involved, the CEO needs to show commitment to the shared vision. - Governance Structure.
+If a hospital is involved, the CEO needs to show commitment to the shared vision.

+• Governance Structure.
 The structure must have meaningful input from the various parties to have status and credibility.
 It must exhibit shared control.
 Management teams can be pairings of physicians with hospital administrators.
-As noted, shared governance is such a point of emphasis that the Final Rule includes that phrase in the definition of "Accountable Care Organization."17 - Incentives Drive Alignment. "[I]f incentives are correctly aligned, organic innovations to solve other problems can and will engage....
-Anticipated early versions of ACO payment incentives are likely to be directionally correct but unlikely to be sufficient to create the needed burning platform."18 Compensation plans for hospital-employed physicians must not be limited to individual productivity, but also have incentives for accountability for success of the ACO team.
+As noted, it is such a point of emphasis that the Proposed ACO Regulations would require shared governance18 that the phrase is included in the definition of "Accountable Care Organization."

+• Incentives Drive Alignment. "[I]f incentives are correctly aligned, organic innovations to solve other problems can and will engage....
+Anticipated early versions of ACO payment incentives are likely to be directionally correct but unlikely to be sufficient to create the needed burning platform."19 Compensation plans for hospital-employed physicians must not be limited to individual productivity, but also have incentives for accountability for success of the ACO team.

-15 Phillip L. Roning, Becoming Accountable, HFMA Compendium-Contemplating the ACO Opportunity, Appendix (November 2010), p.
-40.
+16 Phillip L. Roning, Becoming Accountable, HFMA Compendium-Contemplating the ACO Opportunity, Appendix (November 2010), p.
+40. 17 Id.